CATcher-org/catcher-org.github.io/dg/testing.md

 The `openPhases` property specifies the phases that are open.
 It is recommended to leave all the phases open for testing purposes.
 Do note that the Tutor Moderation phase is still under development.

 The other four properties specify the name of the repositories that CATcher will store and retrieve from.
-In the example above, CATcher will retrieve issues from the `bugreporting` repository for the Bug Reporting and Tester Response phases, and will retrive issues from the `pe-results` and `pe-evaluation` repositories for the Team Response and Tutor Moderation phases accordingly.
+In the example above, CATcher will retrieve issues from the `bugreporting` repository for the Bug Reporting and Tester Response phases, and will retrieve issues from the `pe-results` and `pe-evaluation` repositories for the Team Response and Tutor Moderation phases accordingly.
 If the repositories do not exist, CATcher will create them automatically.

 <box type="info" seamless>